eProsima/Fast-DDS-docs/docs/fastdds/rpc_dds/request_reply_api/rpc_service.rst

 RPC Service
 ===========
-A Service is the RPCEntity used to register all RPCEntities involved in an RPC communication, both on the client side (|Requesters|) and on the server side (|Repliers|).
+A Service is the RPC entity used to register all RPC entities involved in an RPC communication, both on the client side (|Requesters|) and on the server side (|Repliers|).
 Two or more participants can communicate with each other via RPC if they register the same service and create Requesters and Repliers in it.